mattcieslak/hbcd-docs/docs/changelog/visits/visit1/socenvdeterminants.md

 --------------------------------------------------
 ## Neighborhood Safety

-Addition of “Don’t know”.
+<p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Answer/Response Option Changes</u></b></p>
-Addition of “Decline to answer”.
+Addition of “Don’t know” and “Decline to answer”.

+<p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Scoring Changes</u></b></p>
-Scoring procedure: The original measure was scored by averaging all three items.
+The original measure was scored by averaging all three items.
 No scoring is used in HBCD - all responses are item-level only.

 <br>

 --------------------------------------------------
 ## PACES
+<p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Instruction/Assessment Item Modifications</u></b></p>
+The following language was updated:

-Section 2: Detailed Instruction and Assessment Item Changes OLD:When answering these questions, think about the last 12 months.
-On a scale of 1 to 5, fill the circle of the number that best describes how often each of the items occurred.
+- Original: "When answering these questions, think about the last 12 months.
+On a scale of 1 to 5, fill the circle of the number that best describes how often each of the items occurred."

-NEW:When answering these questions, think about the last 12 months.
-Please select the response that best describes you.
+- HBCD: "When answering these questions, think about the last 12 months.
+Please select the response that best describes you."

-Resonse Options updates
+<p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Answer/Response Option Changes</u></b></p>

-“Declined to answer” also added as a response.
+“Declined to answer” added as a response.
 <br>

 --------------------------------------------------
 ## PROMIS

-Full Name: Patient-Reported Outcome Measurement Information System

 <p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Answer/Response Option Changes</u></b></p>
-Addition of “Don’t know”
-Addition of “Decline to answer”
+Addition of “Don’t know” and “Decline to answer”

-<p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Scoring</u></b></p>
+<p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Scoring Changes</u></b></p>

-OLD: All items must be completed to allow for scoring via the tables provided in the manual.

-NEW: Those with “don’t know” answers will not have a total score reported
+Orignally, all items had to be completed to allow for scoring via the tables provided in the manual.
+For HBCD, this was updated so that items with “don’t know” answers will not have a total score reported.

-other comments:
 For the PROMIS emotional support, complete data is necessary to use scoring tables provided in the manual.
-If scoring will utilize the PROMIS HealthMeasures Scoring Service total scores can include missing data (this could be done by individual investigators).
-Complete data is always necessary to calculate a score PSS-4 always, therefore should not be reported for participants who answer any questions “don’t know”
+If scoring will utilize the PROMIS HealthMeasures Scoring Service, total scores can include missing data (this can be done by individual investigators).
+Complete data is always necessary to calculate a score PSS-4, therefore should not be reported for participants who answer any questions “don’t know.”